top of page

 Agricultural science technicians also develop new products through research and the use of existing technology.
 This requires knowledge about chemistry and biology.

-10. Animal Nutritionist
+10. Livestock Nutritionist

 If you enjoy working with animals and are good at math, a career as an animal nutritionist might be right for you!